 - The fully-reformed and interim-reformed qualifications will be delivered by schools and colleges at the same time (see ‘Education context’).
 Therefore, HEPs may wish to consider their approach to setting and listing entry requirements for the specific qualifications.

 - The dual running of the qualification may result in applicants declaring the incorrect version within their application.
 UCAS will be working to support applicants and advisers in this area.

-- These qualifications are fundamentally different to the fully-reformed versions and likely to result in learners developing different skills and aptitudes.
+- These qualifications are fundamentally different to the fully-reformed versions and likely to result in students developing different skills and aptitudes.
 HEPs should review their understanding of these qualifications to ensure it remains up to date.
 HEPs may also wish to consider their approach to setting and listing entry requirements for the specific qualifications, and any differences should be clearly articulated.

 Students are assessed throughout their programme of learning and may submit units for qualification award at any point.

 Results are provided on a rolling basis.
 Students submitting units for calculation of their qualification grade by the deadline for the summer will receive results in July.

 Pearson BTEC Level 3 Nationals qualifications differ in size; some may meet the entry requirements for higher education in their own right in a related area and some may need to be offered in conjunction with other Level 3 qualifications, for instance A levels.
 In addition, some higher education courses may require specific levels of achievement in particular units or ask for additional qualifications to satisfy subject knowledge requirements.